-- 64. Examples of activities performed by the perioperative nurse in the circulating role include the following: - Providing emotional support to the patient prior to the induction of anesthesia - Performing ongoing patient assessment - Formulating a nursing diagnosis - Developing and implementing a plan of care - Documenting patient care - Evaluating patient outcomes - Teaching patient and family - Obtaining appropriate surgical supplies and equipment - Creating and maintaining a safe environment - Administering medications - Implementing and enforcing policies and procedures that contribute to patient safety, such as surgical checklists, "time-out" protocols, surgical counts for instruments, sponges, and sharps, as well as performing equipment checks - Preparing and disposing of specimens - Communicating relevant information to other team members and to the patient's family - 65.
-All members of the surgical team present at the beginning of the procedure participate in the surgical time-out protocol. - 66.
+- 56. The perioperative nurse in the circulating role coordinates the care of the patient, serves as the patient's advocate throughout the intraoperative experience, and has responsibility for managing and implementing activities outside the sterile field.
+Activities are directed toward assuring patient safety and achieving desired patient outcomes.
+The nursing process is used as a framework for these activities.
+Examples of activities performed by the perioperative nurse in the circulating role include the following: - Providing emotional support to the patient prior to the induction of anesthesia - Performing ongoing patient assessment - Formulating a nursing diagnosis - Developing and implementing a plan of care - Documenting patient care - Evaluating patient outcomes - Teaching patient and family - Obtaining appropriate surgical supplies and equipment - Creating and maintaining a safe environment - Administering drugs - Implementing and enforcing policies and procedures that contribute to patient safety, such as surgical checklists, "time-out" protocols, surgical counts for instruments, sponges, and sharps, as well as performing equipment checks - Preparing and disposing of specimens - Communicating relevant information to other team members and to the patient's family - 57.
 Perioperative nurse managers assume a variety of roles.
 In a very small facility, the perioperative nurse may serve as manager and also scrub or circulate on cases as needed.
 In very large facilities, it is common to have several clinical and administrative managers.
-Budgets for surgical care in excess of \$20 million are not uncommon and are often administered by a dedicated business financial manager.
-Surgery is often the largest revenue-producing department in a healthcare facility.

-- 67. In addition to administrative department managers, other leadership/management positions include team leaders and managers or coordinators who assume responsibility for a particular surgical specialty.
-Such responsibilities may include: - Assigning staff - Managing and ensuring adequate inventory of specialty supplies - Ensuring availability of supplies and equipment needed for scheduled surgeries - Maintaining and updating preference cards that identify specific supplies and instruments needed by each surgeon for each procedure - Creating preference cards for surgeons new to the service - Periodically reviewing the contents of instrument trays for appropriateness - Standardizing supplies and trays whenever possible - Promoting or providing education - 68.
-The operating room manager, team leader, or charge nurse "runs the desk" or "runs the board," which typically involves assigning surgeries to rooms, assigning staff to procedures, and making adjustments to keep the schedule moving throughout the day.
-An unanticipated emergency often requires quickly altering the daily schedule. - 69.
-The scheduling coordinator, the person who places a procedure on the operating room schedule, must have knowledge of patient acuity and the resources required for the procedure.
-When a procedure requires staffing with a specific set of skills and/or unique equipment, it is essential to choose a time and place to ensure their availability. - 70.
-Perfusionists; radiology and laboratory technicians; perioperative educators; pathologists; nurses' aides; clerks; and personnel from materials management, environmental services, and central service are among the personnel necessary to ensure safe patient care and achieve desired patient outcomes.
+Budgets for surgical care in excess of \$20 million are not uncommon and are often administered by a dedicated business financial manager. - 58.
+In addition to administrative department managers, other leadership/management positions include team leaders and managers or coordinators who assume responsibility for a particular surgical specialty.
+Responsibilities may include assigning staff, managing and ensuring adequate inventory of specialty supplies, ensuring availability of supplies and equipment needed for scheduled surgeries, maintaining and updating preference cards that identify specific supplies and instruments needed by each surgeon for each procedure, creating preference cards for surgeons new to the service, periodically reviewing the contents of instrument trays for appropriateness, standardizing supplies and trays whenever possible, and promoting or providing education.

+59. Scheduling coordinators may or may not be perioperative nurses.
+They "run the desk," which typically involves assigning surgeries to rooms, assigning staff to procedures, and making adjustments to keep the schedule moving throughout the day.
+An unanticipated emergency often requires quickly altering the daily schedule.
+The scheduling coordinator must have knowledge of patient acuity and the skill level of the staff, and be able to utilize resources appropriately.

+60. Perfusionists, radiology and laboratory technicians, perioperative educators, pathologists, nurse's aides, clerks, and personnel from materials management, environmental services, and central service are among the nonsterile personnel necessary to ensure safe patient care and achieve desired patient outcomes.
 It is the perioperative nurse who coordinates the contributions of each of these team members.